ProboCI/probo-docs/docs/build-configuration/docker-images.md

 - redis-server
 - ruby
 - solr
+- varnish
 - wget
 - wp-cli
-- yarn (Nightly)
+- yarn

-Please [let us know](https://probo.ci/contact/) if you would like to see additional software packages or development tools that your team uses added to the Probo Docker images.
+You can install pretty much anything you need to during the Probo Build process, but we try to include as many helpful tools that make sense for most of our users.
+Please [let us know](https://probo.ci/contact/) if you would like to see additional software packages or development tools that your team uses often added to the Probo Docker images.